 Statewide transportation improvement program (STIP) - A multi-year, intermodal program of federal-aid transportation projects consistent with all other required transportation plans developed in Maine.
-It lists all projects that MaineDOT intends to undertake with federal transportation funds within a four-year period.
+It lists all projects that MaineDOT proposes to undertake with federal, state and local transportation funds within a four-year period.
 The STIP is updated biennially, during odd-numbered calendar years.